-Radiation is the emission or transmission of energy through space or some material in the form of a wave.
-This radiation spreads out from the source in all directions and "radiates" out.
+Radiation is the emission or transmission of energy in a straight line (like a 'ray' in geometry').
+This line travels through space or some material, spreading out from the source in all directions; "radiating" out.
 Radiation can also refer to the emitted energy itself.
 There are many different types of radiation that can include electromagnetic, thermal, acoustic, particle radiation (such as alpha or beta radiation from a radioactive source), and ionizing radiation.

 Ionizing radiation is a specific type of radiation that has enough energy to eject an electron from some atom.
 This radiation includes ionizing particles from alpha or beta decay, as well as electromagnetic waves in the form of gamma radiation.
 Generally speaking, the energies of alpha and beta decay particles and gamma ray photons is higher than the ionization energies of atoms and molecules.
 These particles ionize the matter and break molecular bonds, which can cause significant biological damage such as burns, radiation sickness, and cancer.

 Non-ionizing radiation does not remove electrons from atoms.
 This means that it is generally less severely damaging than ionizing radiation.
 Most of the health risks that accompany non-ionizing radiation come from the thermal energy that accompanies the radiation.
 All forms of radiation can be divided into ionizing and non-ionizing radiation.

 Electromagnetic radiation is produced by accelerating charges and moves through space as with its electric and magnetic fields oscillating like in figure 2.
 This radiation is also known as an electromagnetic wave as it is composed of alternating electric and magnetic fields.
 This type of radiation comes in discrete packets known as photons.